 Member Meeting Requirements:

-- The schedule for the remaining meetings will be determined at the May 2020 meeting.
-An estimated schedule for the remaining meetings is September 2020, December 2020, February 2021, and May 2021.
+- The schedule for the remaining meetings will be determined at the May 2022 meeting.

-- TAB members will have the option to participate in all meetings through web conferencing, telephone, or in-person at the Texas A&M Transportation Institute (TTI) regional offices.
+- TAB members will have the option to participate in all meetings through web conferencing, telephone, or in-person (depending upon COVID-19) at the Texas A&M Transportation Institute (TTI) regional offices.
 TTI offices are located in Texas in the following cities: Austin, College Station, Dallas, El Paso, Houston and San Antonio.